neo4j-product-examples/snowflake-graph-analytics/insurance-fraud/README.md

 ### Import the Notebook
 - We’ve provided a Colab notebook to walk you through each SQL and Python step—no local setup required!
 - Download the .ipynb found [here](https://github.com/neo4j-product-examples/snowflake-graph-analytics/blob/main/insurance-fraud/INSURANCE_SNOWFLAKE_DEMO.ipynb), and import the notebook into snowflake.
+Just ensure that each cell is read by snowflake as a SQL cell.

 ### Permissions
 One of the most usefull aspects of Snowflake is the ability to have roles with specific permissions, so that you can have many people working in the same database without worrying about security.
 The Neo4j app requires the creation of a few different roles.
 But before we get started granting different roles, we need to ensure that you are using `accountadmin` to grant and create roles.
 Lets do that now: